kadenloth/LokCloudBot/README.md

 ./start_browser.sh default
 ```

-This will open an isolated firefox window using the default profile stored in `profiles/default`.
+This will open an isolated Firefox window using the default profile stored in `profiles/default`.

 ## Add the token to your config
 To run the bot, you need a valid user token.
 The token can be obtained in https://lok.cloudbot.site/standalone.